 Does your workforce feel connected to the company?
 Do your corporate values and culture match theirs?
 Is there a sense of bonding among your team members?
 Workplace connection can be exemplified in many ways as it is affected by many aspects of the work environment.
-Shall you focus on one more than another?
+Should you focus on one more than another?
 Definitely not.

 What is workplace connection?
 Definition and examples